alvinkenyagah/LANDINGPAGE/README.md

 ![ScreenShot]()
 # Web portfolio
-#### Web portfolio to showcase projects I have worked on, Friday, February 25 2022
+#### Personal portfolio to showcase projects I have worked on, Friday, February 25 2022
 #### By **Alvin Kenyagah**
 ## Description
 My programming portfolio to showcase projects I have worked on. https://alvinkenyagah.github.io/LANDINGPAGE/